danielarmengolaltayo/me/hyperlink/README.md

 *This text is presented in a particular format.
 It is divided into small capsules to allow a different approach for both the writer <sup>[2]</sup> and the reader.
 You can get a complete overview of the content in less than a minute by just reading the outline below.
 External links and footnotes are complementary, not required to understand the content.
 Each capsule is written to work as a self-contained piece, which means you can read it independently although a sequential narrative is suggested.
 From there, explore as you please.
 Enjoy the reading.*

 - **Preface**
-    - [Why I wrote this text](preface-link.md) and why you might be interested in reading it.
+    - [Why I wrote this text](preface-link.md) and why you may be interested in reading it.
 - **Introduction**
     - The Internet is a living [collective portrait](internet-collective-portrait.md) of humanity.
     - We need complex technology to cope with [complexity](complex-technology.md).